-- 2 personalities (one male, one female) nominated by the Prime Minister; - 1 representative of the Ministry of Interior; - 1 representative of the Ministry in charge of Asylum; - The Secretary General of the Ministry for Foreign Affairs; - The Director for Civil Affairs and Seal of the Ministry of Justice: - 1 representative of the Ministry of Social Affairs; - 1 representative of the Ministry in charge of Women's Rights; - 1 representative of the Ministry for overseas territories: - The Director of the Budget for the Ministry in charge of the Budget; - 2 Members of Parliament (one male, one female); - 2 Senators (one male, one female); and - 2 Members of the European Parliament (one male, one female).
+- The Director for Civil Affairs and Seal of the Ministry of Justice; - 1 representative of the Ministry of Social Affairs; - 1 representative of the Ministry in charge of Women's Rights; - 1 representative of the Ministry for overseas territories; - The Director of the Budget for the Ministry in charge of the Budget; - 2 Members of Parliament (one male, one female); - 2 Senators (one male, one female); and - 2 Members of the European Parliament (one male, one female).

-Not only can the Management Board decide on its own initiative to amend the list but also the reform of the law on asylum provides that presidents of the Committee of Foreign Affairs and the Committee of the Laws of both houses (Parliament and Senate) or civil society organisations promoting asylum right, third country nationals' rights, or women and/or children's rights can refer to the Management Board that one country should be registered or crossed off the list of safe countries of origin.399
+Not only can the Management Board decide on its own initiative to amend the list but also the reform of the law on asylum provides that presidents of the Committee of Foreign Affairs and the Committee of the Laws of both houses (Parliament and Senate) or civil society organisations promoting asylum right, third country nationals' rights, or women and/or children's rights can refer to the Management Board that one country should be registered or crossed off the list of safe countries of origin.
+418